vhx/community-api-documentation/video-player.md

 * Vimeo
 * YouTube
-* Video files
+* Raw video files (h264 and FLV)

-Support for TED, Blip.tv and DailyMotion coming soon!
+Support for more sites coming soon.